spell00/BERNN_MSMS/README.md

 ### CSV files

-#### encs
+#### Encoded representations
 The `encs.csv` file contains the encoded values given by the encoder of the autoencoder.
 They are the values that are used for the classification neural network.

 The rows are the samples and the columns are the learned features.
-(TODO: the batch numbers are present?
-Classes?)
+Each row contains the results of a sample and the columns are the features, except for the first column which contains the samples names, the second column contains the batch numbers and the third contains the labels.

-#### recs
+#### Reconstructed representations
 The `recs.csv` file contains the reconstructed features from the trained model.
 The rows are the samples and the columns are the initial features.
 Please note that the features are corrected for batch effects, but might not be as accurate as the encoded values to train a classifier.
 They could be used for downstream analyses (e.g. for differential analysis), but some biological signal could be lost compared to the encoded features.
 Rather than using this approach, we recommend using the shap values to get the features importance for the classification task, even if classification is not the end goal of the experiment.

-(TODO: the batch numbers are present?
-Classes?)
+The rows are the samples and the columns are the learned features.
+Each row contains the results of a sample and the columns are the features, except for the first column which contains the samples names, the second column contains the batch numbers and the third contains the labels.

 #### shap

 The `shap` folder contains the values for the shap analysis. `beeswarmp` contains contains the values used to get the `beeswarm` plot, which contains the importance of each feature for the decision of each individual samples. `OTHER ONE` contains the values for the overall importance of each features.